-People who die brutal deaths are taken from life often before they are ready to go to the other side, and they can't let go of all the suffering and pain, and scary trauma.
+People who die brutal deaths are taken from life often before they are ready to go to the other side, and they can't let go of all the suffering, pain and scary trauma.

 ( Lizzie Borden Bed and breakfast * King's Tavern * Liberty Hall - Opera singer * Carnton Mansion * Joshua Ward House-victims of Sheriff George )

-All of the murder victims experienced the terror of the attack, the hunt and the brutal death via forced trauma, by an ax, cutlass and knife all done with no mercy.
+All of the murder victims experienced the terror of the attack, the hunt and the brutal death via forced trauma, by an ax, cutlass and knife all done without mercy.

 Women who die in childbirth, die from self-neglect, die because of trauma, or at the hands of another, still mourn not being with their children, and continue to try to find them in this world.

 ( The Infirmary for Women * Fort Leavenworth-Catherine * Deerfield Burial Mound-murdered, pregnant maid, Eunice Williams * Maysville Hospital )